Tina Landau: Career

 Landau has taught at Yale University and the Yale School of Drama, Tisch School of the Arts at New York University, University of Chicago, Northwestern University, and Columbia University.

+In 2024, Landau directed Mother Play by Paula Vogel on Broadway.
+In 2025, she directed a revised Broadway production of Floyd Collins at the Vivian Beaumont Theater, as part of their 2024–2025 season.
+She directed and wrote the book and lyrics for Redwood on Broadway, starring Idina Menzel, with whom she conceived the musical.

 Awards and recognition

 Landau was named one of the "Out 100 of 2009" by OUT Magazine.
 Landau was named a 2007 USA Ford Fellow and granted $50,000 by United States Artists, an arts advocacy foundation dedicated to the support and promotion of America's top living artists.
+In 2018 she won for Best Director at the 28th NAACP Theatre Awards.
 Landau received a 2018 Tony Award nomination for Best Direction of a Musical for SpongeBob SquarePants at the 72nd Tony Awards.
-She won awards for Best Direction of a Musical at the 2018 Drama Desk Awards, Drama League Awards, and Outer Critics Circle Awards as well.
+She won awards for Best Direction of a Musical at the 2018 Drama Desk Awards and Outer Critics Circle Awards as well.

+In 2022, Landau was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar David Román.